supervisely-ecosystem/import_metadata/README.md

 ## Overview

 All images in supervisely have default metadata.
+It contains base information about image in dataset such as: time when image was created or modified by user, pixel area, image size, resolution.
+But there's also an ability to store your own custom metadata for image.
+In this example we store some additional information about image, which helps to match images from one database with another, such as imdb.

 <img src="https://i.imgur.com/jc4i7c9.png"/>